-UNICEF and Clarks, the leading children's shoe retailer, have been in partnership since 2007.
-In that time,Clarks have contributed to transforming children’s lives through Shoe Biz, gathering old or unwanted shoes at collection points in more than 600 Clarks stores nationwide.
-The shoes are recycled in the UK and the money raised funds UNICEF's education projects.
+Unicef and leading shoe brand, Clarks, have worked in partnership to keep children safe since 2008.
+In that time,Clarks have contributed to transforming children’s lives through shoeSHARE (formally known as Shoe Biz), gathering old or unwanted shoes at collection points in more than 450 Clarks stores nationwide.
+For every tonne of shoes, a donation is made to Unicef which goes towards education programmes around the world.

 How to donate your shoes

-Help Shoe Biz and UNICEF to reach even more children by donating your old or unwanted shoes at your nearest Clarks store.
+Help ShoeSHARE to reach even more children by donating your old or unwanted shoes at your nearest Clarks store.
 Your shoes will help to change children’s lives.